enesacikoglu/website/README.md

 Before you can build this project, you must install and configure the following dependencies on your machine:

+1. The mySQL database needs to be created on the local server.
+The configuration can be found in `/src/main/resources/config/application-dev.yml`.
+When the application spins up for the first time all of the necessary tables will be created.

-1. [Node.js][]: We use Node to run a development web server and build the project.
+2. [Node.js][]: We use Node to run a development web server and build the project.
    Depending on your system, you can install Node either from source or as a pre-packaged bundle.

 After installing Node, you should be able to run the following command to install development tools.